Natural head lice remedy:

 Tagged cure, essential oil, head lice, lavender, lice, natural, Naturopathic, remedy, shampoo, tea tree, treat

 I’ve heard good things about oil of oregano being applied at the first onset of the “pre-coldsore tingle.”
 For many, no will eruption occur if the oil is applied immediately to the tingling area.
 One or two drops should do, and you may have to repeat a few more times.
+A B complex vitamin has also been known to stop the eruption when taken at the first time of the first tingle.

 Posted in Cold Sores, Herpes, Home Page, Mouth